relevant-ai/RelevantCardsDocumentation/README.md

 ## Basic Operators, Functions and Methods

-REL comes equiped with an array of built-in functionality which will keep growing in future versions.
+REL comes equipped with an array of built-in functionality which will keep growing in future versions.
 This document does not intend to detail all of this functionality, but rather give a good enough preview for you to try it out.

 ### Operators